Intuitive Analyses via Drift Theory: Formal Explanations of our Simplifications

 For case~\ref{item:addDriftLowerBound}, the expected step size of the process must be bounded, as demonstrated by the process $(\randomProcess[\timePoint])_{\timePoint \in \Na}$ with $X_0 = 1$ and, for all $t$, with probability $1/2$, $X_{t+1} = 0$ and otherwise $X_{t+1} = 2X_t - 2\delta$.

-Various processes exhibit a strength of the drift depending on the current value of the process.
-This motivates the study of drift theorems which take this variable strength into account.
-A frequent case is that of a drift proportional to the current value of the process, which is covered by the multiplicative drift theorem.
+The following drift theorems are both motivated by the observation that various processes exhibit a strength of the drift depending on the current value of the process.
+The multiplicative drift theorem covers the case where the drift is proportional to the current value of the process.